playframework/playframework/documentation/manual/gettingStarted/Anatomy.md

 ## The standard application layout

 The layout of a Play application is standardized to keep things as simple as possible.
-A standard Play application looks like this:
+After a first successful compile, a standard Play application looks like this:

 ```
 app                      → Application sources